 The Edro 111 shipwreck is located near the beguiling Sea Caves area of Paphos and is a short drive from the centre of Paphos.

-The wreck is right on the shore and is a great place to get some macabre shots, especially at sunset.
-It’s definitely one of the best free things to do in Paphos.
+The wreck is right on the shore and is a great place to get macabre shots, especially at sunset.
+It’s one of the best free things to do in Paphos.

-It’s now something of a tourist hotspot as visitors flock to get their Instagram shot of the wreck.
+It’s now a tourist hotspot as visitors flock to get haunting photographs of the wreck.
 You’ll often find crowds of visitors at sunset with their cameras set up, especially during the peak season.

 Go wine tasting in Paphos

-Cyprus’s wine industry is over 5000 years old and has a growing reputation for quality wines that score well in International Wine Challenges.
+Cyprus’ wine industry is over 6,000 years old and has a growing reputation for quality wines that score well in International Wine Challenges.

 Some of the best wineries in the Paphos area include: